catalystneuro/dan-lab-to-nwb/src/dan_lab_to_nwb/huang_2025/huang_2025_notes.md

 ## Histology
 - Should be a folder of .tiffs for each animal after they have been sacrificed
 - Plan: Store each in pynwb.image.GreyscaleImage or pynwb.image.RGBImage

+## Active Questions/Requests
+- General metadata outlined on the project setup meeting slide
+- Filtering Parameters from TDT
+- TDT data for DLC sessions and/or DLC data for TDT sessions and/or new session(s) with both TDT and DLC
+- DLC video is named "Cam 2" while TDT video is named "Cam 1" is there a difference between these two cameras?